bioboot/bimm143_W18/lectures.md

 <a name="18"></a>
 <br>

-## 18: Guest lecture
+## 18: Immunoinformatics
-**Topics**: Student selected industry based genomic scientist presentation with possible topics including: Metagenomics / Pharmacogenomics / Epigenomicss / Personal genomics / Genome evolution / Genome editing and synthetic genomics / Social impacts and ethical implications of continuing genomic advances

-**Goals**: Understand the challenges in integrating and interpreting large heterogenous high throughput data sets into their functional context.
+**Topics**: Immunoinformatics resources for the understanding of immunological information.
+A case study in personalized cancer immunotherapy.
+<br> Other topics including: Epitope prediction,  Reverse vaccinology, Immune system modeling, Disease diagnosis and therapy along with implications for the development of personalized medicine.

+**Material**:

 <hr>
 <a name="19"></a>